What is a Code of Practice 8 ?

 Income Planning (Loans Used Instead of Income from a company))

 Film Partnership Schemes

 Trusts used as part of inheritance tax planning.

 Other planning where the law requires that a Disclosure of tax avoidance schemes (DOTAS) number be issued.

-One further definition is:
+One further definition of COP 8 is:

-‘a situation where less tax is paid than Parliament intended, or more tax would have been paid, if Parliament turned its mind to the specific issue in question’.
+‘A situation where less tax is paid than Parliament intended.
+Or more tax would have been paid, if Parliament turned its mind to the specific issue in question’.

 In relation to a planning scheme, Tucker J approved the HMRC challenge (in the Roux case) saying;

-‘the taxpayer entered into these schemes presumably after taking professional advice, in the full knowledge of what was involved and with the sole object of avoiding payment of tax.
-He must have known, or must be presumed to have known, of the risks of Revenue disapproval [of the Pension Scheme] and of all that involved, but he must have considered the fiscal advantages sufficiently attractive to warrant the taking of the risk.’
+The taxpayer entered into these schemes presumably after taking professional advice.
+In the full knowledge of what was involved and with the sole object of avoiding payment of tax.
+He must have known or must be presumed to have known, of the risks of Revenue disapproval. [of the Pension Scheme].
+And of all that involved, but he must have considered the fiscal advantages sufficiently attractive to warrant the taking of the risk.’